crypticCaroline/ms1-plantfactory/README.md

 [Click Here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) for more info on cloning.

 ## Known Bugs
-* There was an issue with testimonal when the content was view on a phone in landscape mode- FIX I changed the layout of the page so the content would render better.
+* BUG -There was an issue with testimonal when the content was view on a phone in landscape mode.
+FIX - I changed the layout of the page so the content would render better.
-* The text on the carousel takes a moment to snap to uppercase.
+* BUG- The text on the carousel takes a moment to snap to uppercase.
 This is likely because of the delay in reaching the Bootstrap style sheet.
-FIX written the follow code directly into my style.css
+FIX -Written the follow code directly into my style.css

          .carousel-caption h5, .carousel-caption p {
         color:var(--md-brown);